 - Semify worked intensely on our relationship.
 We created solid agendas for the meetings and practiced active listening during the calls.

 - In June 2018, this reseller gave us a 5 on the NPS survey.
 In August 2018, this reseller gave us a 10.
 Now, they're expanding their SEO services with Semify.

 - Additionally, they’ve asked for consulting on a growth strategy for their agency.

-This reseller gave us an NPS score of eight, stating that they wanted more proactive suggestions from Semify.
+This reseller gave us an NPS score of 8, stating that they wanted more proactive suggestions from Semify.

-- Our Account Manager, Andrew, identified potential projects that this reseller could pitch to their clients.
+- The account manager, Andrew, identified potential projects that this reseller could pitch to their clients.

 - We held regular conference calls with this reseller as they pitched these ideas and brought feedback to us from their clients.

 - Based on the feedback from this reseller’s clients, we helped them massage the proposals until some of their deals closed.